dbrennand/home-ops/docs/infrastructure/media.md

 The media server is deployed as a VM on Proxmox using the [OpenMediaVault ISO](https://www.openmediavault.org/download.html).

-1. Download the ISO to the Node 1 (Primary) storage.
+1. Download the ISO to the Node 1 storage.

 2. Navigate to `proxmox01` > `Create VM`.